subhranil002/30-Days-JS-Challenge/README.md

 -   **Task 7:** Add a method to the book object that uses the `this` keyword to return a string with the book’s title and year, and log the result of calling this method.
 -   **Task 8:** Use a `for...in` loop to iterate over the properties of the book object and log each property and its value.
 -   **Task 9:** Use `Object.keys` and `Object.values` methods to log all the keys and values of the book object.

+### Day 8: ES6+ Features

+-   **Task 1**: Use template literals to create a string that includes variables for a person's name and age, and log the string to the console.
+-   **Task 2**: Create a multi-line string using template literals and log it to the console.
+-   **Task 3**: Use array destructuring to extract the first and second elements from an array of numbers and log them to the console.
+-   **Task 4**: Use object destructuring to extract the title and author from a book object and log them to the console.
+-   **Task 5**: Use the spread operator to create a new array that includes all elements of an existing array plus additional elements, and log the new array to the console.
+-   **Task 6**: Use the rest operator in a function to accept an arbitrary number of arguments, sum them, and return the result.
+-   **Task 7**: Write a function that takes two parameters and returns their product, with the second parameter having a default value of 1.
+Log the result of calling this function with and without the second parameter.
+-   **Task 8**: Use enhanced object literals to create an object with methods and properties, and log the object to the console.
+-   **Task 9**: Create an object with computed property names based on variables and log the object to the console.

 ## Resources